Fxcilities/python-desktop-app/README.md

 ```

 ## How it works
-This application uses [Electron](https://electronjs.org) as frontend to spawn a window, and uses a python [Flask](https://flask.palletsprojects.com/en/2.0.x/)
+This application uses [Electron](https://electronjs.org) as frontend to spawn a window, and uses a python [Flask](https://flask.palletsprojects.com/en/2.0.x/) application for backend.

 ## Build Application